Why Record & Replay

 Each recorded session in HyperTest is a user scenario or flow.
 It captures the exact sequence of steps executed by the user (or a tester) when he interacts with the application.
 It hence removes the need to physically write a test script for several such scenarios that need to be tested, because of all them can be captured by just recording from the network traffic.

 All such sessions are intelligently segregated to have unique flows captured for every user or user type.

-In summary to make HyperTest work in the record mode:
+In summary to make HyperTest work in Record mode:

-Integrate HyperTest with your load balance or reverse proxy
+Integrate HyperTest with your load balancer or reverse proxy

-Configure HyperTest to segregate user sessions on some unique user identifier
+Configure HyperTest to set up user sessions on some unique identifiers

 Record mode is on